 The impediment to fish passage on the brook is Jacob’s Pond Dam, 1.3 miles from Peterson’s Pond Dam, owned by the town of Norwell with a culvert under a state maintained road – Route 123.
 We hope to start work at this site with Norwell and Mass Highway on fish passage in the near future!

 You can’t restore a river without water and in the Third Herring Brook human water demand is decreasing streamflows.
 Since 2008 streamflow has been monitored at three locations on the Third Herring Brook in partnership with MassDER through their volunteer RIFLS program (you can volunteer too!).
 The Third Herring Brook watershed supplies the drinking water wells in the towns of Hanover and Norwell.
 These water supplies, particularly in the summertime, reduce streamflows in the Third Herring Brook, when water withdrawals in both towns increases substantially due to lawn irrigation.
 Both towns participate in our WaterSmart regional water conservation program and we continue to work with the communities to implement strategies that will reduce their summertime demand.

 Partnering for Restoration – The restoration of Third Herring Brook is truly a group effort!
 Important partners include the MA Division of Ecological Restoration (MassDER), NOAA Fisheries Restoration Center, Mass Bays South Shore Program, Cardinal Cushing Centers, South Shore YMCA, the Hanover Mall (PREP) and the Towns of Norwell and Hanover.

-With additional financial support from USDA, USFWS, Massachusetts Environmental Trust, The Sheehan Family foundation, Trout Unlimited, Sea Run Brook Trout, Sylvester Foundation, the Conservation Law Foundation and many private donors and members!
+With additional financial support from USDA, USFWS, Massachusetts Environmental Trust, The Sheehan Family Foundation, Trout Unlimited, Sea Run Brook Trout Coalition, Sylvester Foundation, the Conservation Law Foundation and many private donors and members!